“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Teamwork and Cooperation

+In contrast to technicians and professionals, managers also need to focus on teamwork.
 Here the relevant scales are intensity of fostering teamwork, size of team envolved, and amount of effort or initiative to foster teamwork.

 Level Intensity of Fostering Teamwork Size of Team Envolved Amount of Effort or Initiative to Foster Teamwork